 I mainly use the business capability mapping technique when I'm new to a given business domain.
 You can start top down from fairly obvious capabilities, and keep digging deeper into specific capabilities to get a better understanding of how they do things.

-But it's not the only usefull technique to identify capabilities.
+Yet it's not the only usefull technique to identify capabilities.
 Other approaches include e.g. Event Modelling, where you start from the events occuring during the execution of business processes.
 In brownfield scenarios, where you have an existing domain model or database schema to start from, you could perform decomposition of this model to identify the capabilities, etc...